anapauor/Sales_report_predic/Data-Science-Solution/README.md

-This is a program for sales report generator-
+This is a program for sales report generation-

 ## Content info